Sunday Morning Religious Education

 3-5 Year Old Bible Story Hour

 This program introduces and explores well-known Bible stories through the use of story-telling, hands-on activities, music and drama.
 Story Hour is held on designated Sundays throughout the year from 10:15am-11:15am, Big Room of Lower School.
-During this time, parents are encouraged to attend the Raising Faith Filled Kids presentations.
+During this time, parents are encouraged to attend the Adult Faith Formation presentations.

 Click to see the calendar for Children’s Bible Story Hour this year.